Cell Phone Charger Parts: Names & Functions?

 Power Plugs can differ in shape and size, usually conforming to the common outlets in your country.
 Different Power Plugs are provided based on the geographical market of the mobile device.

 Transformers are vital electrical circuits that step down the voltage of the electrical current from your wall outlet.
+The primary and secondary coils in the transformer play a crucial role in this process, with the configuration of these coils determining whether the voltage is stepped up or down.
 This stepping down is necessary because the voltage from most household outlets is too high to charge a mobile directly.

 Depending on the charger, the transformer adjusts the voltage to a range that your cell phone can safely handle, typically between 5 to 12 volts.